 Salsa: I tried the pico de gallo we had out with the non-miracle fruit food, and the miracle fruit made it taste like a mango salsa without the mango flavor.
 It was pretty good, but I suspect the chip I ate it on may have started the downward curve of the miracle fruit’s effects, like I described with dairy.

-Sushi: I haven’t tried this myself, but there was sushi at the party because one of our friends had read online that the miracle fruit brings out the natural sweetness of the fish.
+Sushi: I haven’t tried this myself, but there was tasty sushi recipes from sushi restaurant at the party because one of our friends had read online that the miracle fruit brings out the natural sweetness of the fish.
 Baker Bee, who tried both tuna and salmon, says that it tasted like sweet sushi, and that it didn’t taste bad, but sushi is better savory.
 The fish itself tasted better, but the rest of the sushi didn’t.

 4. How to Do the Actual Tasting